Ceilidh Trail

 To apply, you are expected to play an instrument or sing to an advanced level, and we would expect you to have some performance experience.
 As well as performing, you are also going to introduce sets, call ceilidh dances, and work with your group to set up PA system and do your own sound, so some experience or the willingness to learn is essential.

 You will be paid a stipend of £1,000 and meals, accommodation, and travel will be provided.
-We expect you to be available for the entire tour and training week, and the schedule includes days off from touring where you would go home.
+We expect you to be available for the entire tour and training week (usually a total of four weeks), and the schedule includes days off from touring where you would go home.
 On the tour, you will always be supported by a Ceilidh Trail supervisor who acts as driver and mentor, as well as by the project coordinator.

 The Ceilidh Trail is open to musicians from across Scotland.
 As an organisation based in Ross-Shire and committed to providing opportunities for the young people of our region, we do hold a majority of places for musicians who live in, or are from, Ross-Shire.